igniteram/testng-cucumber/README.md

 Simple boilerplate to kick start your testng-cucumber maven java project with some additional features like "CucumberOptions": tags, glue, screenshots, set environment/browser methods
 ##Features
 * Crisp & Clear maven folder structure
-* Extensive & Descriptive methods in CucumberRunner class
+* Extensive methods in CucumberRunner class
 * CucumberOptions with detailed explanation of using "tags", "glue"
 * Screenshots on failure feature in CucumberRunner class
 * Testng Annotations/hooks like "BeforeSuite", "AfterClass", "AfterMethod" etc.